Rizal Park and Shrine in Dapitan City, Zamboanga del Norte

-There is no way that a person who makes a tour in Dapitan City is going to skip the famous historical monument “Rizal Shrine” located in the city.
-This shrine is built in the honor of the Philippine’s national hero “Dr. Jose Rizal” who was exiled for the patriotic deeds fought for the country.
+There is no way that a person who makes a tour in Dapitan City will skip the famous historical monument “Rizal Shrine” located in the city.
+This Shrine is built in honor of the Philippine national hero “Dr. Jose Rizal,” who was exiled for the patriotic deeds fought for the country.

-The José Rizal Memorial Protected Landscape, popularly known as Rizal Shrine is 2 kilometers away from Dapitan City Plaza and is visited by a large number of tourists visiting Zamboanga del Norte.
-The place consists of 16 hectare land in Barangay Talisay which the national hero purchased on July 17, 1892, during the exile period is now converted into a national park.
+The José Rizal Memorial Protected Landscape, popularly known as Rizal Shrine, is 2 kilometers away from Dapitan City Plaza and is visited by many tourists visiting Zamboanga del Norte.
+The place consists of 16 hectares of land in Barangay Talisay, which the national hero purchased on July 17, 1892, during the exile period, is now converted into a national park.

 Structures inside “Rizal Shrine”

-- Mi Retiro Rock – This means “My Retreat rock”.
-A heart-shaped rock resting in a pond in which the national hero had scribbled beautiful words from his famous poem Mi Retiro.
+- Mi Retiro Rock – This means “My Retreat rock.”
+A heart-shaped rock resting in a pond where the national hero had scribbled beautiful words from his famous poem Mi Retiro.
 It is believed that Dr. Jose Rizal had spent time watching sunsets in this rock place.

-- Casa Cuadrada – This is a national hero’s home that is naturally reconstructed with original lights and natural materials.
+- Casa Cuadrada is a national hero’s home that is naturally reconstructed with original lights and natural materials.

 - Aqueduct – A water reservoir system constructed with bamboo tubes connecting to the kitchen.
-This water system was constructed by Rizal in 1895 to serve as the main source for farming needs.
+This water system was built by Rizal in 1895 to serve as the primary source for farming needs.

 - Casa Redonda Pequena – It would be interesting for the visitors to witness this hexagonal structure used as the main chicken house in those periods.